 deluser nombreUsuario

-We must get used to using exclusively the previous ‘adduser’ and ‘deluser’ from the command line.
-On the other hand, ‘useradd’ and ‘userdel’ are more intended to be used from scripts.
-However, here we leave you the syntax of these alternative commands.
+We should get used to using exclusively the previous ‘adduser’ and ‘deluser’ from the command console.
+Meanwhile, ‘useradd’ and ‘userdel’ are more intended for use in scripts.
+However, here is the syntax for these alternative commands.

-# create a new user
+#create a new user useradd nombreUsuario

-userdel nombreUsuario
+#delete user userdel nombreUsuario

 logout

-If during a session we want to briefly act as another user, without logging out, we can temporarily switch with the following command
+If during a session we want to act briefly as another user, without logging out, we can temporarily switch with the following command

 su - nombreUsuario

-To end this “temporary session” and return to our “normal” user we simply do:
+To end this “temporary session” and return to our “normal” user, we simply do:

 exit